excelsky/msan622/final-project/README.md

 ### Challenge ###
 As written at the get-go, it was not easy to treat NA's.
 In the original dataset, the NA was coded as ' ?' which is different from '?'.
 The leading space was not very obvious for me.
 Thus, it took a decent time for me to figure out the difference.

+Long datasets are a good company for a heat map.
+I was originally about to create a heat map with categorical variables on the x- and y-axis.
+Then I realized that I needed something to fill in the plot.
+I found that it would be good to have 'counts' for corresponding x- and y-axis.
+I created subsidiary datasets for a heat map, then I found that creating 'counts' are not that easy.
+I am sure there is a faster way to do that, but I used double for-loops with `if` statements as written above under **Technique 2**.
+Luckily, the subsidiary datasets are not big, so it did not take a long time.
+Plus, all of these steps are in `initiate.R`, so it does not affect `shiny` interactivity.

 Brushing/Highlighting in a heat map is great idea.
 I was about to implment it, but it was not easy.
 All the tutorials I found from the Internet have brushing in terms of numerical ranges, but my heat map does not have numerical values on both x- and y-axis.
 I used all the combinations to brush/highlight a certain country such as `ymin=Haiti, ymax=Haiti`, `ymin="Haiti", ymax="Haiti"`, and even included a countries before and after Haiti in order to have Haiti per se.
 Then I talked to Sophie, and thanks to her, I could realize that those factors still have numerical values.
 So I found the corresponding numerical values by trial and error.
 For example, Haiti is 26, because it is the 26th country in the dataset.
 In order to brush/highlight Haiti, `ymin = 26.5, ymax = 27.5` should be inserted.
 So I could brush/highlight outstanding countries in a heat map.